Required Reading List (Fall 2020)

 The information contained in these readings will be useful as you complete your assignments and projects, but it will also be tested explicitly on the course tests.
 Ten questions on each test will be based on these readings.
 From the perspective of the test, your emphasis in reading these papers should be in getting a sufficient understanding of the material to answer high-level questions about the paper, as well as to be able to find answers quickly for more specific questions.

 Note that the weeks in this list represent the week of content most relevant to the listed readings.
 However, we know that there will be weeks when you are busier than others, and you may not be able to complete a week’s readings during that particular week.
-The only assessments dependent on having completed these readings are the tests, so you need only worry about completing the readings for weeks 1 through 6 by week 7, and for weeks 7 through 13 by week 14.
+The only assessments dependent on having completed these readings are the tests, so you need only worry about completing the readings by the date of the next test.

 |Week 1: Foundations of HCI|